shadyvalleyfarm/shadyvalleyfarm.github.io/learn/basic-care.md

   lastmod: 2013-10-15T01:10:30-05:00
 ---

+# Basic Care

+This advice is based on our experience with Nigerian Dwarf goats but should be applicable to others.
+Every situation is different and you may need to adapt the following to your own needs and your herd choices.

 1 **Shelter**: Goats need shelter from the elements.
 They dislike rain and will seek shelter on the first drop.
 Shelter should be able to keep a goat dry and out of cold winds and out of direct sunlight.